jadeleeuw/TE-jitpack/docs/RailwayApi.md

 <a name="getStationsOnRailway"></a>
 # **getStationsOnRailway**
-> Station getStationsOnRailway(railwayId)
+> List&lt;Station&gt; getStationsOnRailway(railwayId)

-All station on railway
+All stations on railway

-Returns the ids of all stations connected to the given railway.
+Returns all stations connected to the given railway.

 ### Example
 ```java